UncleUncleRj/SC4-3DMouseCam/README.md

 - `SC4-3DMouseCam.log`
 - `SC4-3DMouseCam.last`

-These files are for debugging only and can be safely ignored or deleted.
+These files can be safely ignored or deleted.

 ## Building